kaidokert/fsfw/README.md

 #### Device Handlers

-DeviceHandlers are a core component of the FSFW.
+DeviceHandlers are another important component of the FSFW.
 The idea is, to have a software counterpart of every physical device to provide a simple mode, health and commanding interface.
-By separating the underlying Communication Interface with DeviceCommunicationIF, a DH can be tested on different hardware.
+By separating the underlying Communication Interface with DeviceCommunicationIF, a device handler (DH) can be tested on different hardware.
 The DH has mechanisms to monitor the communication with the physical device which allow for FDIR reaction.
 Device Handlers can be created by overriding `DeviceHandlerBase`.
 A standard FDIR component for the DH will be created automatically but can be overwritten by the user.
+More information on DeviceHandlers can be found in the related [documentation section](doc/README-devicehandlers.md#top).

 #### Modes, Health